Board Members and Staff

 Dana Teague is a Project Manager for a Public Utility in Boston.
 During her tenure with the Utility, Dana has worked in Information Technology, Human Resources and Electric Operations.
 Her role in Electric Operations runs the gamut from managing Technology projects, to managing corporate initiatives throughout the tristate territory.
 Prior to working at the Utility, Dana was a Senior Analyst in Information Systems with Bank of Boston for seven years.
 Dana is currently on the Human Resources Board for the Town of Brookline, MA.
 Dana’s past volunteer work includes: President of Fund Raising for the YMCA Chimney Corners Camp, President of the Library Committee at Lincoln School in Brookline, MA.
 Most importantly, Dana is an appreciative and grateful lover of the Arts.

-Lindsey Francis, Board Member
+Henry Welt, Board Member

 We'd love to hear from you.